quantum-journal/quantum-journal/README.md

 ## Beta features

-In addition, this document class come bundled with two new extras (currently in beta phase):
+In addition, this document class comes bundled with two new extras (currently in beta phase):

-1. The quantum-lyx-template.lyx LxY layout, which allow you to generate the LaTeX source of your quantumarticle manuscript with the LyX document processor.
+1. The quantum-lyx-template.lyx LyX layout, which allows you to generate the LaTeX source of your quantumarticle manuscript with the LyX document processor.

 2. The quantum.bst bibliography style for BibTeX, see the corresponding demo for usage details.